dddrrreee/cs240lx-25spr/labs/7-imu-i2c/README.md

     - An adult one is to do the 9250 or Polou IMU.
     - An OS one is to write your own I2C driver --- if you do this let us know, since there are some pointers.
+    - If you want a cool drone extension pull in madgewick calculations (see the end of this README) and do something with them.
+Ashwin'22 3-D printed a gimble and used these values to control where it pointed.

 Alternatively, you can just do hard (Daniel) mode:
  - You can easily ignore our starter code and write everything from